Tr3yWay996/web/docs/pages/documentation/placeholders.md

         <!-- Placeholder string --> {timestamp}
         <!-- Example value --> <span class="text-secondary">1712239495</span>
       </code></b><br/>
       Returns a Unix timestamp that indicates (roughly) when the extension has been installed, specifically when placeholders started initializing.
+This timestamp is calculated before placeholders are placed and returns the same across all files.
     </div>
     <div class="col-lg-3 col-md-4 col-xs-12">
       <!-- Context -->